Meet the President

-At Everett Community College, Dr. Willis reports to a five-member board of trustees, manages a $73 million budget, and oversees an institution with 840 employees.
-Committed to shared and participatory governance, Dr. Willis practices collaborative leadership and works directly with three collective bargaining units at her college.
+Prior to her appointment at Howard Community College, Dr. Willis was the president of Everett Community College in Everett, Washington, where she reported to a five-member board of trustees, managed a $73 million budget, and oversaw an institution with 840 employees.
+Committed to shared and participatory governance, Dr. Willis practices collaborative leadership and worked directly with three collective bargaining units at Everett.

-Among her presidential accomplishments are the adoption of the Guided Pathways framework across the college to help close achievement gaps and promote student success and achievement, collaborative leadership of a new advising model to assist students with course selection and degree completion, and completion of the Northwest Commission on Colleges and Universities mid-cycle review process for accreditation.
+Among her accomplishments are the adoption of the Guided Pathways framework across Everett Community College to help close achievement gaps and promote student success and achievement, adoption of a new advising model to assist students with course selection and degree completion, and completion of the Northwest Commission on Colleges and Universities mid-cycle review process for accreditation.
 She also secured $43.5 million from the Washington Legislature to fund the new Learning Resource Center that broke ground in September 2021.

 Under her leadership, Everett Community College received $2.5 million in grants from the U.S. Department of Education to support TRIO and STEM programs for students of color and students who are low-income and with disabilities.
 A $50,000 Rise Prize grant and part of a $100,000 Washington Department of Labor grant went to the development and launch of a Weekend College for adult students and student parents.

 She currently sits on the advisory board for the Phi Theta Kappa international college honor society.
 She also serves on the American Association of Community Colleges’ Commission on Diversity, Inclusion, and Equity.
 She was recently named a 2021 Aspen Institute Ascend Fellow, dedicated to empowering children and families across the country.